cure-lab/SCINet/README.md

 ```

 ## Acknowledgements
-This code uses ([Informer](https://github.com/zhouhaoyi/Informer2020), [MTGNN](https://github.com/nnzhan/MTGNN), [StemGNN](https://github.com/microsoft/StemGNN) as  baseline methods for comparison.
+This code uses ([Informer](https://github.com/zhouhaoyi/Informer2020), [MTGNN](https://github.com/nnzhan/MTGNN), [StemGNN](https://github.com/microsoft/StemGNN)) as  baseline methods for comparison.
 We gratefully appreciate their impact on this work.

-We welcome all contributions to this work from the growing research community in time series analysis, and plesae provide your valuable feedbacks so that we could further improve this library.
+We welcome all contributions to this work from the growing research community in time series analysis, and we sincerely hope you could provide some valuable feedbacks so that we could further improve this library.